mesosphere/dcos-docs-site/pages/docs/1.10/deploying-services/faq/index.md

 ---
+layout: layout.pug
-post_title: Frequently Asked Questions
+title: Frequently Asked Questions
-nav_title: FAQ
+navigationTitle: FAQ
-menu_order: 120
+menuWeight: 120
 ---

 We've collected some questions we often encounter concerning the usage of DC/OS.
 Have got a new question you'd like to see?
 Use the `Submit feedback` button at the bottom of this page to suggest it or check out how you can [contribute](https://dcos.io/contribute/) also the answer to it.